Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 The Spurn Lightship moved to its new, permanent berth on Hull Marina on Tuesday 27 February 2024.
 Take a look at the gallery here.

-Final elements need completing before the Spurn Lightship is ready and it is expected to reopen to visitors in spring 2025.
+Final elements need completing to the berth and the area adjacent to the ship before the Spurn Lightship is ready.
+It is expected to reopen to visitors in spring 2025.

 If you are interested in volunteering onboard the lightship visit here.